isomerpages/mlaw-corp/_covid19/13-filing-a-notice-of-status.md

 * There are pending court or arbitral proceedings in relation to the subject inability; and
 * The Respondent or you have previously lodged a <b>Notification for Relief</b> with the court or arbitral tribunal, you must submit a <b>Notification of Status of Application for Determination</b> to the court or arbitral tribunal within 2 working days of any of the two events:

 (1) You have completed service of the Application on the required parties; and (2) The conclusion of proceedings before the Assessor, which is when:
 	i.
 The Assessor has given a determination;
 	ii.
-The Assessor has dismissed the Application; or iii.
-The Application is withdrawn.
+The Assessor has dismissed the Application; or iii.The Application is withdrawn.

+To submit a <b>Memorandum of Notification for Relief</b> to the Court, you have to file the document via eLitigation under "Other Hearing Related Request".
+If you are represented by a lawyer, you may ask your lawyer to do the filing.
+If you are unrepresented, you may file the document at the LawNet Service Bureau located at the Supreme Court.